m-dbr/paper-scissor-rock/README.md

 default values:
 * player2 chose only paper,
-* player1 (computer) randomly chose other possibilites,
+* player1 (computer) randomly choosses other possibilites,
 * number of games: 100.

 The output of the game should looks like: